VittorioParagallo/IALAB_2019-2020/Prolog/labirinth/Readme.md

   - a first time discovered node;
   - a node already in the list of closed ones, but with lower F value;
   - a node already in the list of opened or closed nodes, but with an F value equal or major.

-##### `Iterative Deepening.pl`
-Describes the rules to apply the iterative deepening by a deep first search (DFS) with increasing depth-limits.
-So the depth-limit starts from zero and the helper wrapper rule `iterative_deepening` defines the maximum number of iterations as the quantity of free rooms in the labirinth domain.
- Then `iterative_deepening_aux` describes:
-  - 1 the recursive exploration of the space state.
-For every time a solution is not found at the end the depth-limit is incrised by 1 and the explorations starts again (completness);
-  - 2 a check case to verify a goal match (correctness and optimality).

 ## Statistics

 All the statistics have been reported in the `prolog-statistics.pdf` file.
 Here you can see two meaningful examples: